mojtabatorabi/golang-aws-api/readme.md

 This architecture allows for scalable file processing with AWS services, all running locally for development using LocalStack.

-Would you like me to explain any specific component in more detail?
+explain any specific component in more detail:
 ---------------
-I'll explain each file in your project in detail.
-Let me first get a complete list of all files: